The following is the installation procedures for the Download Solution.

 SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER

-- Login to the Client area and download the latest PHP Live! software to your computer.
+- Login to the Client area and download the latest PHP Live! software.

 - Unzip the downloaded file and extract the entire phplive/ folder to a location on your computer.

-- Open an FTP connection to your server and FTP the entire phplive/ folder to a location that can be accessed from a web UR
+- Open an FTP connection to your server and transfer the entire phplive/ folder to a location that can be accessed from a web URL. (example: www.your-website.com/phplive/)

 For cPanel users, you can simply upload the downloaded tar file (NOT the zip format) to the sever through cPanel and then extract the tar file (the tar format will set the correct directory and file permissions).
 If wanting to use the zip format, you will need to unzip the zip file on the computer and upload the files using an FTP program.

-- The directory phplive/web/ will need full read/write access by the web server.
+- The directory phplive/web/ will need full read/write (777, chmod a+rwx web/) access by the web server.
 The phplive/web/ directory will store temporary files and other software dependent dynamic system variables.
 From the FTP program, right click the phplive/web/ folder and select option "File permissions" or "Permissions".
 Check ALL the boxes, including "recurse into subdirectories" and submit changes.

 - Open a web browser and access your PHP Live! system.

-- Proceed with the web based installation, having the above MySQL information ready.
+- Proceed with the web based installation with the above MySQL information ready.

 - Provide all the values on the Installation page.